DJ Davidson: Professional career

+New York Giants

 Davidson was selected by the New York Giants with the 147th pick in the fifth round of the 2022 NFL draft.
 On October 11, 2022, Davidson was placed on injured reserve after he tore his ACL against the Green Bay Packers in Week 5.

-In Weeks 5 of the 2024 season against the Seattle Seahawks Davidson recorded 2 sacks on Geno Smith.
+In Weeks 5 of the 2024 season against the Seattle Seahawks, Davidson recorded two sacks on Geno Smith.
+Davidson entered the 2025 season as one of New York's backup defensive linemen.
+In 15 appearances for the team, he recorded one pass deflection and nine combined tackles.
+On December 27, 2025, he was placed on injured reserve due to a neck injury and a concussion.

+Washington Commanders

+Davidson signed with the Washington Commanders on March 31, 2026.
+He announced his retirement on August 8.